The Best Things to Do in New York City: Museums, Jazz Clubs, Classic Dining Establishments & Retro Bars

 The one truism is that the only constant is change and nowhere exemplifies that more than New York City.
 Restaurants come and go with disturbing speed, and neighborhoods quickly turn unrecognizable to those who have moved away.
 Perhaps this is why New Yorkers cling to establishments that so sincerely remind us of days of yore.

 The Lower East Side of Manhattan is where immigration exploded in the late 1800s and into the early 1900s.
 In particular, immigrants from southern and eastern Europe crammed into tiny tenement apartments as they scratched out meager existences in the city.
-At the Tenement Museum, two apartments have been restored to resemble what they would have looked like back in the day.
-Museum curators found surviving descendants of former tenants who helped fill in precise detail and who were recorded discussing their memories.
+At the Tenement Museum, apartments have been restored to resemble what they would have looked like back in the day.
+Tours offered are updated regularly and focus on either a specific family, a typical day during different years, or social movements that sprang up from the tough living conditions in the neighborhood.
 It’s an incredible peek into the lives of the families who worked and built New York to be what it is today.

 Museum at Eldridge Street